Elders/Cronus/README.md

 [ISerializer](https://github.com/Elders/Cronus/blob/master/src/Elders.Cronus/Serializer/ISerializer.cs#L5-L9) interface is simple.
 You can plug your own implementation in but should not do this once you are in production.

-The samples on this page work with Json and Proteus-protobuf serializers.
-Every ICommand, IEvent, ValueObject or anything which is persisted is marked with a DataContractAttribute and the properties are marked with a DataMemberAttribute.
+The samples on this page work with JSON and Proteus-protobuf serializers.
+Every `ICommand`, `IEvent`, `ValueObject` or anything which is persisted is marked with a `DataContractAttribute` and the properties are marked with a `DataMemberAttribute`.
 [Here is a quick sample how this works (just ignore the WCF or replace it with Cronus while reading)](https://msdn.microsoft.com/en-us/library/bb943471%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396).
 We use `Guid` for the name of the DataContract because it is unique.

 #### You can/should/must...